NORD set to bring home Algiers public baseball stadium

-NEW ORLEANS (WGNO) — Mayor LaToya Cantrell and the New Orleans Recreation Development Commission broke ground on a campaign promise Tuesday, to bring back the only public baseball stadium in Algiers.
+NEW ORLEANS (WGNO) — New Orleans Mayor LaToya Cantrell and the New Orleans Recreation Development (NORD) Commission broke ground on a campaign promise Tuesday to bring back the only public baseball stadium in Algiers.

 “This gives us the opportunity to do a few things: continue to grow baseball in Algiers with NORD, but also give those high schools on the west bank of new orleans the opportunity to have home games where they don’t have to travel to the east bank to play home games,” said Larry Barabino, Chief Executive Officer of NORD.